 Amendatory Language:

-7. Documentation and justification for all modifications to the building vulnerability functions due to building codes and their enforcement will be reviewed.
+7. Documentation and justification for all modifications to the building hurricane vulnerability functions due to statewide and local building codes and their enforcement will be reviewed.
 If year of construction and/or geographical location of building is used as a surrogate for building code and code enforcement, complete supporting information for the number of year of construction groups used as well as the year(s) and/or geographical region(s) of construction that separates particular group(s) will be reviewed.

 Validation material for the disclosed minimum windspeed will be reviewed.
 The computer code showing the inclusion of the minimum windspeed at which damage occurs will be reviewed.

-The effects on building vulnerability from local and regional construction characteristics and building codes will be reviewed.
+The effects on building hurricane vulnerability from local and regional construction characteristics and building codes will be reviewed.

 Suggestion from Commissioner Lee: